yanatan16/talk-js-parser/slides.md

 ![tyson-sleep](img/tyson-sleep.jpg)

-Lexers, Context-free grammars, Backus-Naur Form???
+Lexers?
+Context-free Grammars?
+Backus-Naur Form?

+Do bison even _have_ ANTLRs?

 Its so complicated and academic!